-The middle panels of Fig. 4 show the evolution of the cold gas mass associated with galaxies that are passive satellites today, and that were accreted between 6 and 7 Gyrs ago.
+The middle panels of Fig. 4 show the evolution of the cold gas mass associated with galaxies that are passive satellites today, and that were accreted between 6 and 7 Gyr ago.
 These average trends have been obtained by linking each model galaxy to its most massive progenitor at each previous cosmic epoch, and have been rescaled to the time of accretion (i.e. the last time the galaxy was central).
 We have verified that the trends remain the same for earlier/later accretion times, but the relative importance of external/internal processes varies.
 The cold gas mass increases at early times due to cosmological infall, and later decreases due to a combination of star formation and stellar feedback dominating over gas cooling.
-For galaxies with stellar mass larger than $\sim 10^{11} \,\mathrm{M{\odot}}$, the decrease of cold gas, due to star formation, starts before galaxies become satellites.
+For galaxies with stellar mass larger than $\sim 10^{11} M{\odot}$, the decrease of cold gas, due to star formation, starts before galaxies become satellites.
 At fixed galaxy mass today, the cold gas mass at accretion is largest in the HDLF16-FIRE run and lowest for the ED-NOSTR2 run.
 After accretion, the replenishment of new cold gas via cooling is suppressed in the HDLF16-FIRE and HDLF16-ED runs, and delayed gas recycling from previous stellar populations does not contribute significant amounts of cold gas.
 As a consequence, cold gas always decreases after accretion due to a combination of star formation and stellar feedback.
-The decrease is more rapid in the HDLF16-ED model due to a higher rate of reheating (see Fig. 4 in Hirschmann et al. 2016).
+The decrease is more rapid in the HDLF16-ED model due to a higher rate of reheating (see fig. 4 in Hirschmann et al. 2016).
 In the ED-NOSTR1 and ED-NOSTR2 runs, gas cooling can continue after accretion until the galaxy becomes orphan in the former run, or until hot gas is exhausted in the latter.
-For galaxies of low to intermediate stellar mass, this is enough to prevent a significant decrease of the cold gas mass for relatively long times.
-For more massive galaxies, that have lower gas fractions at the time of accretion (see top panels), the evolution predicted in these two runs is instead closer to that predicted by the HDLF16-ED model.
+For galaxies of low-to-intermediate stellar mass, this is enough to prevent a significant decrease of the cold gas mass for relatively long times.
+For more massive galaxies, which have lower gas fractions at the time of accretion (see top panels), the evolution predicted in these two runs is instead closer to that predicted by the HDLF16-ED model.
 Among the four runs considered, the HDLF16-FIRE exhibits the most rapid increase of cold gas before accretion, and the slowest depletion at later times.

 The bottom panels of Fig. 4 show the distribution of accretion times for the same satellite galaxies considered in the top panels.
 Satellites have been accreted over a range of cosmic epochs, with the most massive galaxies being accreted on average later than lower mass galaxies (this is a natural consequence of hierarchical accretion; De Lucia et al. 2012).
-Interestingly, we find that galaxies selected in fixed bins of stellar mass at z=0 correspond to different median accretion times.
+Interestingly, we find that galaxies selected in fixed bins of stellar mass at z = 0 correspond to different median accretion times.
 In particular, galaxies in the HDLF16-FIRE exhibit the distributions that are most skewed towards later cosmic times.
-Therefore, on average, present day passive satellites in
+Therefore, on average, present-day passive satellites in this run have suffered environmental processes for a shorter time than satellites of the same mass in the other runs.
+It is worth noting, however, that gas fractions tend to decrease with cosmic time, and that the range of accretion times is very large at all stellar masses and in all runs considered in this study.